 The Fawcett lab is interested in understanding the complex relationships between biogeochemical fluxes (particularly nitrogen (N) fluxes) and primary productivity in the ocean, with implications for past and future climate, ecosystem structure and function, ocean fertility, and global biogeochemical cycles.
 The lab’s principal tool is the natural abundance distributions of the stable isotopes of dissolved and particulate N forms, which provide an integrative view of biogeochemical and physical processes that are highly variable in time and space.
 The isotopes can be coupled with techniques such as flow cytometry and biological rate measurements, and integrated into biogeochemical models to yield high resolution insights into marine ecosystems.

-July 2017: We’ll be participating in the 2017 SEAmester cruise.
-Sarah is leading the “Oceans in a Changing Climate” stream, and Heather, Ruan, and Robyn are coming along to do science.
+July 2017: We participated in the 2017 SEAmester cruise.
+Sarah led the “Oceans in a Changing Climate” stream, and Heather, Ruan, and Robyn came along to do science.
 UCT has a news article about it here.